-For any fixed values of read-only global storage, the partition partn(PSI.contend) contains a finite number of equivalence classes.
-The form in which the partition is expressed does not make this readily apparent.
+Analysis results.
+The analysis result for contend appears in [8].
+The partition contains: an equivalence class containing all inputs that cause contend to throw VotingExc; an equivalence class containing all inputs that cause contend to throw VotingExc; a family of equivalence classes, each corresponding to an input that causes contend to return its argument so.
+For any fixed values of read-only global storage, this family is finite, although the form in which it is initially expressed (namely, sets defined by characteristic predicates) does not make this readily apparent.
 In future work, we plan to investigate automatic transformations that make this more evident by replacing predicates with unions.
-A predicate of the form containsKey(h,k) corresponds naturally to a union over the set of keys in h.
-Similarly, a predicate of the form arraysEquals(a, element(a2)) corresponds to a union over the set of elements of a2.
+For example, following the general pattern described in Section 7.1, the abstraction for Hashtable.containsKey introduces predicates of the form containsKey(h, k), which holds if hashtable h contains an entry with key k.
+Such a predicate corresponds naturally to a union over the set of keys in h.
+Analysis of an expression like x.equals(v.elementAt(i)) (cf. y20K in Figure 5) introduces a characteristic predicate of the form equals(x, element(v)), where element(v) represents the set of possible elements of vector v; this predicate corresponds naturally to a union over the elements of v.
 Introduction of unions is also a step towards generation of code for the environment; the next step is to translate unions into iterations (loops).